 Page 384:1 - "My growing inward unhappiness was a very real thing, however, and I knew that something would have to be done about it."

 Page 384:3 - "...it was becoming increasingly hard to maintain my front of distinction and respectability to the world.
 My personality was stretched almost to splitting in the effort..."

-More Descriptions of the Spiritual Malady
+More On The Spiritual Malady